unstoppabledomains/dev-docs/getting-started/glossary.md

 **Consensus**: An algorithm that aims to make decentralized record-keeping more similar to a centralized database.
 It is a state of agreement among the nodes on a blockchain and is required to confirm new transactions and add new blocks to the blockchain.

-**Crypto Name Service (CNS)**: The name service that handles `.crypto` domains on the Ethereum mainnet.
+**Crypto Name Service (CNS)**: The name service handling `.crypto` domains on the Ethereum mainnet.
 It is deprecated as new domains are minted on UNS which supports various domain endings besides `.crypto`.

 **Custody**: A service where a third party (like a brokerage) holds an asset on behalf of a client.